Investing in next-generation cancer care

 The Upstate has relied on Gibbs Cancer Center & Research Institute since 1999 for personalized medicine and cancer care.
 Now, Gibbs is ready to take the next step and bring cancer care to a new level.

-The 198,000 square-foot, seven-story facility is scheduled for completion in mid-2018.
+The facility is scheduled for completion in 2020.
 This cancer center will be connected to Spartanburg Regional Healthcare System’s Pelham Medical Center campus, located at 250 Westmoreland Road in Greer, S.C.

 “There are very few patients who can afford to leave home for the best care … Many of them are very sick and ill and cannot actually get on a plane or go to a hotel.
 So we would like to bring that care back home.”

 “This is a place of hope for everybody.
 This is what medicine is supposed to be all about.
 It is a ministry as much as a healing profession.”

 Julian C. Josey, Jr., MD